GeorgePapalazaridis/blog-preview-card/README.md

 ## **Overview**

 This project is a **responsive blog preview card** designed to showcase essential web development concepts.
 It features a clean, visually appealing layout that adjusts seamlessly across mobile, tablet, and desktop devices.
+The styles are built with **Sass** for modular, reusable, and maintainable CSS.

 ---

 ## **Features**

 - **Semantic HTML5** for better accessibility and SEO.
-- **CSS custom properties** for easy theming and reusability.
+- **Sass** for organized and modular styling with variables, mixins, and nesting.
 - **Mobile-first workflow** ensuring optimal design for smaller screens.
 - Fully responsive layout for devices ranging from 320px to 1440px.
 - Google Fonts integration for custom typography.